-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Governor Ralph Northam began Friday's briefing by discussing the way testing data is reported in Virginia, which became a hot topic earlier this week.

-On Thursday, the Virginia Department of Health announced that they would begin separating out testing data between diagnostic and antibody tests, rather than only reporting all tests together.
+On Thursday, the Virginia Department of Health

 Gov. Northam said he first became aware that the department was reporting the testing data altogether on Monday.
 That's the same day health commissioner Dr. Norm Oliver was asked in the state briefing why his department was counting the antibody tests in the total number reported each day.